centrica-engineering/nucleus-docs/docs/getting-started/process.md

 ### Testing

 This is where we find out if our potential solutions are the right way to go.
 This can be done in a variety of ways.
-Asking  teams to A/B test the idea, perform some gorilla testing, introduce the solution into other teams user testing sessions or to create our own user testing.
+Asking  teams to A/B test the idea, perform some guerrilla testing, introduce the solution into other teams user testing sessions or to create our own user testing.

 ### Refining the ticket